sarspatula/DIVIS/README.md

 DIVIS is simply a combination of DIV-er and VIS-ibility.
 It is pronounced die-viss; a soft "s" sound not a "z".

+LICENSE
+This software is licensed under the GNU GENERAL PUBLIC LICENSE Version 3